DOL-003/dol-003-web/app/views/compendium/content/sticks/stickboxes.md

 ## Variants

-There are three iterations of stickboxes found in GCCs, as well as stickboxes made by third parties.
+There are three iterations of stickboxes that correspond with the three [motherboard revisions](/compendium/boards#oem-variants), as well as stickboxes made by third parties.

 ### T1